 Middle school-based teams, combined teams and teams representing non-UIL organizations are not eligible to compete in the UIL Awards track.
-They may be eligible to compete in the Robotics Awards track, dependent on the guidelines of the FIRST or BEST robotics organizations.
+They may be eligible to compete in the Robotics Awards track, dependent on the guidelines of the robotics organizations.